fmbenhassine/unix-stream/README.md

 # How to use it?

-You can use UnixStream in two ways:
+You can use UnixStream in 3 ways:

 #### 1. Either unixifiy your stream and process it the unix way: